bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

    create an arrow by clicking on the process element where the arrow should start and then move the mouse while you keep the mouse button pressed to the process element where the arrow should end.

-Disconnect
-   Disconnects this element from another element.
-Click on another element to remove the connection between the two elements.

-Move
-   See :ref:`process-editor-selection-menu`.

 Extended Functions
    Select from extended layout functions for the element.
 You can *reset